ajaykumarrajput98/BridgeLabz-SIPP-Training/README.md

 # BridgeLabz-SIPP-Training
-this for just a knowledge purpose
+this is for just a knowledge purpose